VeronVB/helloworld/README.md

 &nbsp; &nbsp; &nbsp; ports:
 &nbsp; &nbsp; &nbsp; &nbsp; - "80:80"
 &nbsp; &nbsp; &nbsp; volumes:
-&nbsp; &nbsp; &nbsp; &nbsp; # Montujemy tylko plik licznika, reszta kodu zostaje z obrazu &nbsp; &nbsp; &nbsp; &nbsp; # Uwaga: plik licznik.txt musi istnieć na hoście (może być pusty) &nbsp; &nbsp; &nbsp; &nbsp; - ./data/licznik.txt:/www/licznik.txt</code></pre>
+&nbsp; &nbsp; &nbsp; &nbsp; # We mount only the counter file, the rest of the code remains from the image &nbsp; &nbsp; &nbsp; &nbsp; # Note: the file licznik.txt must exist on the host (can be empty) &nbsp; &nbsp; &nbsp; &nbsp; - ./data/licznik.txt:/www/licznik.txt</code></pre>

-⚙️ Zaawansowane
+⚙️ Advanced

-Entrypoint i Sygnały
+Entrypoint and Signals

-Obraz wykorzystuje komendę exec do uruchomienia procesu Nginx.
-Oznacza to, że kontener poprawnie obsługuje sygnały systemowe (np.
-SIGTERM, SIGINT), co pozwala na szybkie i bezpieczne zatrzymywanie kontenera.
+The image uses the exec command to start the Nginx process.
+This means the container correctly handles system signals (e.g., SIGTERM, SIGINT), allowing for quick and graceful container stops.

-Konfiguracja PHP
+PHP Configuration

-PHP-FPM nasłuchuje na 127.0.0.1:9000 i działa jako użytkownik nginx.
-Logi błędów PHP trafiają na standardowe wyjście błędów (stderr).
+PHP-FPM listens on 127.0.0.1:9000 and runs as the nginx user.
+PHP error logs are sent to the standard error output (stderr).